 Other General Considerations

 Surface Cleaning Users are expected to wipe down any frequently touched surfaces before and after use with spray disinfectant or wipes.
 Disinfectant spray and paper towels will be provided in shared spaces.
 It is the responsibility of the PI for each lab to provide adequate supplies for their lab.
-(AMPEL and SBQMI have established a stock of common sanitization supplies and PPE purchase by individual groups.)
+(AMPEL and SBQMI have established a stock of common sanitization supplies and PPE for purchase by individual groups.)
 Surfaces include benchtops, handles, chairs, knobs, switches, tabletops, multiuser equipment, desktops, shared computers and instruments, etc.

 Hand Washing/Sanitizing Hand sanitizer is provided at the main building entrances and exits.
 You must sanitize your hands when entering or leaving the building.
 Wash/sanitize your hands frequently and anytime you move between areas; i.e., from lab, office, and common areas.
 Avoid touching your face.